 The level of rates charged to each class of customer for electricity is subject to periodic cost of service studies performed by Lakeland Electric.
 These studies are performed a minimum of every three years and evaluate the appropriateness of the current rate structure and the equitable allocation of costs among the various customer classes.
 These analyses form the basis of recommended rate adjustments.
-During 2018, a cost of service analysis was performed, and rate adjustments were approved for implementation by the Lakeland City Commission effective October 1, 2018.
-See "Electric Rates - 2018 Rate Study" on page 54.
+During late Fiscal Year 2022, Lakeland entered into an agreement with Burns & McDonnell (1898 & Co.) to perform a cost of service and rate study.
+The last cost of service analysis was performed in 2018 and rate adjustments were approved for implementation by the Lakeland City Commission effective October 2018.
+The rates for the FY22 Cost of service will be implemented in three phases, the first in April of 2023.
+See "Electric Rates - 2022 Rate Study" below.
 It is the policy of the City to establish electric rates that will be adequate to meet the cash flow requirements of the System, including sufficient funds to cover annual expenditures for operations and maintenance, debt service, renewal and replacement, transfers to the City's general fund and other reserves deemed necessary by Lakeland Electric to meet future capital requirements.
+On an ongoing basis, Lakeland Electric will closely monitor the financial position of the System, including adequacy of cost recovery and cash balances to determine if a rate increase is warranted.